-In February 2013 the U.S. Board on Geographic Names officially recognized Troth Yeddha’ as the name for the ridge that is home to the University of Alaska Fairbanks campus.
-In Lower Tanana Athabascan this name means “Indian potato ridge,” and refers to the plant with an edible root — Hedysarum alpinum — that is a traditional food for Native people throughout Alaska.
+In February 2013 the U.S. Board on Geographic Names officially recognized Troth Yeddha’ as the name of the ridge on which the Fairbanks campus sits.
+In the Lower Tanana Athabascan language, this name means “Indian potato ridge” and refers to the plant with an edible root — Hedysarum alpinum — that is a traditional food for Native people throughout Alaska.

-For more information visit http://www.uaf.edu/trothyeddha/.
+For more information visit the Troth Yeddha' initiative website.